 (b) anything done by the Minister under the instrument of delegation is presumed to be in accordance with the terms of the delegation in the absence of proof to the contrary.

-37. Indemnified loans may be re-financed
+37. Indemnified advances may be re-financed

 (1) Where —